touchlab/.github/CONTRIBUTING.md

 **Every pull request must have an associated issue.**

-If you're proposing significant changes or new features please open the issue before commiting time/effort to the change so that we can discuss whether it's something likely to be merged.
+If you're proposing significant changes or new features please open a discussion before committing time/effort to the change so that we can discuss whether it's something likely to be merged.

 When your fix or feature is ready: